What does secure code execution for AI agents actually require?

 Explain the concrete runtime decisions that reduce risk for heavier agent workloads.

-Anchor the security model in isolation, persistence, snapshots, and network policy rather than abstract buzzwords.
+Anchor the security model in isolation, persistence, and network policy rather than abstract buzzwords.

 Example